EGA-archive/AF_bcftools_pipeline/README.md

 [33/a6c930] process > SAMPLE_QC (test_split-multiallelic-masked-filtered.vcf.gz)         [100%] 1 of 1 ✔
 [c7/065171] process > ADD_AF (test_split-multiallelic-masked-filtered.sample_qc.vcf.bgz) [100%] 1 of 1 ✔
 ```
-Go to /work/34/34b365[-->] and you'll find the index file created (if already provided as input) as temporary files.
+Go to /work/bc/56f27a[-->] and you'll find the VCF with the multiallelic variants splitted.

 Go to /work/c7/065171[-->] for the final files of the pipeline.

 ## How to generate metadata_csv

-The `metadata.csv` file can be generated using tools such as [GRAF tools](https://github.com/ncbi/graf) and [Hail](https://hail.is/docs/0.2/index.html).
+If you don't have the necessary metadata to create `metadata.csv` you can infer it using tools such as [GRAF tools](https://github.com/ncbi/graf) and [Hail](https://hail.is/docs/0.2/index.html).

 ### Graf tools
 GRAF provides functions to infer sex (graf sex, PLINK input), detect related samples (graf rel, PLINK input), and assign ancestry ([graf anc](https://github.com/jimmy-penn/grafanc/tree/master), VCF input).
-Note that, for ancestry inference, only super-population calls (e.g. European, Asian, African) are recommended, since finer-level predictions are not sufficiently accurate.
+Note that, for ancestry inference, only super-population calls (e.g. European, Asian, African...) are recommended, since finer-level predictions are not sufficiently accurate.

 ### Hail
 Hail offers similar capabilities with `impute_sex` for sex inference and `king` and `pc_relate` for relatedness filtering.